GuildSkrypt/GuildSkrypt-node-template/README.md

 # Substrate Node Template

-A new FRAME-based Substrate node, ready for hacking :rocket:
+A GuildSkrypt FRAME-based Substrate node, ready for launching a Guild for inclusion into the decentralized network of Guilds. :rocket:

 ## Getting Started